Bookrage001/osc/resources/docs/extras/midi.md

 ## Supported events

-!!! tip ""
+!!! warning ""
-    Use the `preArgs` option to make sure the correct number of arguments is sent.
+    Use the [`preArgs`](/widgets/widgets/#preargs) option to make sure the correct number of arguments is sent.